KaliRobi/LTA-database_old/README.md

 # LTA-database

-RD for the Letartoztatottak torteneti adatabazis ( Historical databse of Captive) 16.12.2020 the data from the oroginal excel sheet was transformed to a sqlite databse.

-LTA_input_to_database.py is the main file of the application planned to help build and analyze the database

-The python – sql project is established on the following:

-This is one of the largest historical databases in Middle-Europe which records such data.

-We are still receiving request from graduate students who are willing to work on the project.

-And!
-It is a really good playground for me to learn coding.
+DBMS for Historical databse of Captive
+This is an older, but not suprisingly life long, project of a couple of PhD and graduate students in 2015.
+As it turned out there is a historical resource in the Hungarian Archives which had recorded approx. 750 000 criminal accusations between 1932 and 1943.
+Each record kept the social-economic background of the accused person.This source is important for many fileds of researches, still, due to the mass of the records, processing takes time and effort.
+This is one of the reason why i decided to start this project.
+In short term the plan is to provide  an environment which provides a convenient platform  and country wide available for researchers who are willing to contribute.

+Speaking of convenient... the html Ui pages at the moment are the bare minimum what i need for the backend.
+Memebers of the project

+ Obviously the project is also for my joy.
+To create something, enjoy and develope myself in Python, postgresql, frontend and IT infrastructure (AWS) at the same time.

 ##stages  between the <# #> stager are done: